 As the year comes to a close, I feel the need to look back at my music accomplishments, not in a spirit of celebration, but rather with a critical eye that also looks at the future.

-Ten releases (from Arrhythmias to Ancient Hills and Enchanted Valleys, but there are also two secret projects), my first tapes from amazing labels (with one more to come in early 2025), two almost complete albums for 2025, one of which will be my longest release ever (yes, topping even Polyphony's running time), many amazing collaborations done or planned for 2025, 14 journals...
+Ten releases (from Arrhythmias to Ancient Hills and Enchanted Valleys, but there are also two secret projects), my first tapes from amazing labels (with one more to come in early 2025), two features on Transmissions from the Dark, two almost complete albums for 2025, one of which will probably be my longest release ever (yes, topping even Polyphony's running time), many amazing collaborations done or planned for 2025, 14 journals...
 2024 has been a year of excess, and this is one of the motivations for my introspective mood.

-Friends have been very supportive, but I also have data that a kind of ᚼᛁᛆᚱᛐᛆᚿᛋ fatigue is setting in.
-And it's understandable: keeping up with more than a release every other month is exhausting, plus it instills the seed of doubt that projects are not well-crafted and polished, but rather put out only to keep a place in the metaphorical (and, in my opinion, nonexistent) spotlight.
+Friends have been very supportive and December was an amazing month for ᚼᛁᛆᚱᛐᛆᚿᛋ , but I'm more and more afraid that keeping up with more than a release every other month is exhausting even for the most committed of fans.
+In addition, it might give the occasional listener the impression that projects are not well-crafted and polished, but rather put out only to keep a place in the metaphorical (and, in my opinion, nonexistent) spotlight.
+(My side of the story is that the amount of music I record and release is a function of my passion and free time, rather than of the desire to always ping people with notifications).

 This is especially true since work and kids started occupying most of my days (and nights).
 The precious free time I don't share with my wife is almost entirely devoted to music.
 Erang once said something similar, and I want to share here a quote by Charles Bukowsky that he mentioned in that discussion: